-How will I receive care at In-Network level if there are no Network providers in my area?
+How will I receive care at the In-Network level if there are no In-Network providers in my area?

-There should be a provider within a 50 mile radius of your location.
+There should be a provider (doctor) within a 50-mile radius of your location.
 If you are not sure, you may verify how benefits will be treated.
-If a non-Preferred Provider is used, benefits will be paid at outside-network lever.
-To verify please contact the administrator, number should be on the back of ID card.
+If a non-Preferred Provider is used, benefits will be paid at Outside-Network level.
+To verify, please contact the administrator number found on the back of ID card.

 Errors and/or Changes